mikolmogorov/Ragout/USAGE.md

 ### Phylogenetic tree

-With multiple references, the algorithm's output may be highly dependent of the phylogenetic tree structure and an incorrect choice of it can bias the result.
-We recommend to carefully assess the tree before doing any significant studies.
+Running with multiple references, the output of Ragout may highly depend of the given phylogenetic tree and can be biased if the tree is incorrect.
+We recommend to carefully assess the tree before performing any significant studies.

 In our future work we are planning to implement some assessment/correction procedures for the phylogenetic tree.